jkmin687/jkmin687.github.io/index.md

 <a name="background"></a>
 ## 📖 Professional Background
 I began my academic journey in Computer Information Systems with a focus on Cybersecurity, fascinated by the technical architecture of cybersecurity.
-However, it was during a pivotal Cybersecuirty Cloud Risk Analyst capstone internship that my true passion ignited.
+However, it was during a pivotal Cybersecurity Cloud Risk Analyst capstone internship that my true passion ignited.
 I realized that effective security wasn't just about firewalls—it was about governance, strategy, and managing the human element of risk.

 Driven to master the regulatory side of this equation, I immersed myself in the legal field as a Paralegal.
 This role allowed me to sharpen my skills in regulatory compliance, forensic documentation, and auditing, instilling the precise, detail-oriented mindset that is critical for Cybersecurity GRC.
 As I continued to apply these legal skills to technical challenges—through hands-on projects and virtual simulations—my commitment to the GRC field only deepened.